The Work in the Age of Law

-Prior to the two thousand years during which Jehovah did His work, man knew nothing, and almost all humanity had fallen into depravity, until, before the destruction of the world by the flood, they had reached a depth of promiscuity and corruption in which their hearts were empty of Jehovah, and even emptier of His way.
-They never understood the work Jehovah was going to do; they lacked reason, had even less of knowledge, and, like a machine that breathes, were consummately ignorant of man, God, the world, life and alike.
-On earth they engaged in many seductions, like the serpent, and said many things that were offensive to Jehovah, but because they were ignorant Jehovah did not chastise or discipline them.
-Only after the flood, when Noah was 601 years old, did Jehovah formally appear to Noah and guide him and his family, leading the birds and beasts that had survived the flood along with Noah and his descendants, until the end of the Age of Law, in all 2,500 years.
+Prior to the two thousand years during which Jehovah did His work, man knew nothing, and almost all humanity had fallen into depravity, until, before the destruction of the world by the flood, they had reached a depth of promiscuity and corruption in which their hearts were entirely devoid of Jehovah, and further wanting of His way.
+They never understood the work Jehovah was going to do; they lacked reason, had even less knowledge, and, like machines that breathed, were consummately ignorant of man, God, the world, life, and so on.
+On earth, they engaged in many seductions, like the serpent, and said many things that were offensive to Jehovah, but because they were ignorant, Jehovah did not chastise or discipline them.
+Only after the flood, when Noah was 601 years old, did Jehovah formally appear to Noah and guide him and his family, leading the birds and beasts that had survived the flood along with Noah and his descendants, until the end of the Age of Law, lasting a total of 2,500 years.
 He was at work in Israel, that is, formally at work, for a total of 2,000 years, and at work simultaneously in Israel and outside of it for 500 years, together making 2,500 years.
-During this period, He instructed the Israelites that to serve Jehovah, they should build a temple, put on priestly robes, and walk barefoot into the temple at dawn, lest their shoes sully the temple and the fire be sent down on them from the top of the temple and burn them to death.
+During this period, He instructed the Israelites that to serve Jehovah, they should build a temple, put on priestly robes, and walk barefoot into the temple at dawn, lest their shoes sully the temple and the fire be sent down on them from the pinnacle of the temple and burn them to death.
 They carried out their duties and submitted to Jehovah’s plans.
 They prayed to Jehovah in the temple, and after receiving Jehovah’s revelation, that is, after Jehovah had spoken, they led the multitudes and taught them that they should show reverence to Jehovah—their God.
 And Jehovah told them that they should build a temple and an altar, and at the time set by Jehovah, that is, on Passover, they should prepare newborn calves and lambs to place on the altar as sacrifices to serve Jehovah, so as to restrain them and put reverence for Jehovah in their hearts.
 Whether they obeyed this law became the measure of their loyalty to Jehovah.
 Jehovah also ordained the Sabbath day for them, the seventh day of His creation.
-The day after the Sabbath He made the first day, a day for them to praise Jehovah, to offer Him sacrifices, and to make music for Him.
+The day after the Sabbath, He made the first day, a day for them to praise Jehovah, to offer Him sacrifices, and to make music for Him.
 On this day, Jehovah called together all the priests to divide the sacrifices on the altar for the people to eat, so that they could enjoy the sacrifices on Jehovah’s altar.
 And Jehovah said that they were blessed, that they shared a portion with Him, and that they were His chosen people (which was Jehovah’s covenant with the Israelites).
-This is why, up to this day, the people of Israel still say that Jehovah is only their God, and not the God of other peoples.
+This is why, up to this day, the people of Israel still say that Jehovah is only their God, and not the God of the Gentiles.

 During the Age of Law, Jehovah laid down many commandments for Moses to pass on to the Israelites who followed him out of Egypt.
-These commandments were given by Jehovah to the Israelites, and bore no relation to the Egyptians; they were meant to restrain the Israelites.
-He used the commandments to demand of them.
-Whether they observed the Sabbath, whether they respected their parents, whether they worshiped idols, and so forth: these were the principles by which they were judged sinful or righteous.
-Among them, there were some who were stricken by Jehovah’s fire, some who were stoned to death, and some who received Jehovah’s blessing, and this was determined according to whether or not they obeyed these commandments.
-Those who did not observe the Sabbath would be stoned to death.
-Those priests who did not observe the Sabbath would be stricken by Jehovah’s fire.
-Those who did not show respect to their parents would also be stoned to death.
+These commandments were given by Jehovah to the Israelites and bore no relation to the Egyptians; they were meant to restrain the Israelites, and He used the commandments to make demands of them.
+Whether they observed the Sabbath, whether they respected their parents, whether they worshiped idols, and so forth—these were the principles by which they were judged sinful or righteous.
+Among them, there were some who were struck by Jehovah’s fire, some who were stoned to death, and some who received Jehovah’s blessing, and this was determined according to whether or not they obeyed these commandments.
+Those who did not observe the Sabbath were stoned to death.
+Those priests who did not observe the Sabbath were struck by Jehovah’s fire.
+Those who did not show respect to their parents were also stoned to death.
 This was all commended by Jehovah.
 Jehovah established His commandments and laws so that, as He led them in their lives, the people would listen to and obey His word and not rebel against Him.
 He used these laws to keep the newborn human race under control, the better to lay the foundation for His future work.
 And so, based on the work that Jehovah did, the first age was called the Age of Law.
 Though Jehovah made many utterances and did much work, He only guided the people positively, teaching these ignorant people how to be human, how to live, how to understand Jehovah’s way.
 For the most part, the work He did was to cause the people to observe His way and follow His laws.
 The work was done on people who were shallowly corrupted; it did not extend as far as transforming their disposition or progress in life.
 He was only concerned with using laws to restrict and control the people.
 For the Israelites at that time, Jehovah was merely a God in the temple, a God in the heavens.
 He was a pillar of cloud, a pillar of fire.
-All Jehovah required them to do was obey what people today know as His laws and commandments—one could even say rules—because what Jehovah did was not meant to transform them, but to give them more things that man ought to have, to instruct them from His own mouth, because after being created, man had nothing about what he ought to possess.
+All Jehovah required them to do was obey what people today know as His laws and commandments—one could even say rules—because what Jehovah did was not meant to transform them, but to give them more things that man ought to have and to instruct them from His own mouth because, after being created, man had nothing that he ought to possess.
 And so, Jehovah gave to the people the things they ought to possess for their lives on earth, making the people that He had led surpass their ancestors, Adam and Eve, because what Jehovah gave them surpassed what He had given Adam and Eve in the beginning.
 Regardless, the work Jehovah did in Israel was only to guide humanity and make humanity recognize their Creator.
 He did not conquer them or transform them, but merely guided them.
 This is the sum of Jehovah’s work in the Age of Law.
 It is the background, the true story, the essence of His work in the whole land of Israel, and the beginning of His six thousand years of work—to keep mankind under the control of Jehovah’s hand.
 Out of this was born more work in His six-thousand-year management plan.